gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Create an **InventoryService** class in the `com.redhat.coolstore.service` package by clicking **Copy To Editor** with the below code:
+Create a new file named **InventoryService.java** in directory `src/main/java/com/redhat/coolstore/service` for the InventoryServices Java class in package `com.redhat.coolstore.service` with the code below:

 ```java
 package com.redhat.coolstore.service;